 What's it, bro?

-You asking us to join in the work of remaking a nation.
+You asking us to join in the work of remaking the nation?

-I mean, that the cheering stopped, a little puzzlement, little uh look looks of the perplexed on these faces.
+I mean, the cheering stopped, a little puzzlement, little looks of perplexed on these face.

 He's echoing Biden.

-There aren't many who won't agree with every there are many who won't agree with every decision or pop.
+There aren't many who won't agree with every who won't agree with every decision or policy.

 See, I have empathy.

-Rush, we know these things are just platitude.
+Rush, we know these things are just platitudes.

 The reason I'm nitpicking Obama is because his campaign was comprised of the exact opposite of this.